 An appeal for a place in Reception, Year 1 or Year 2 may be subject to Key Stage One or Infant Class Size Legislation.
-This limits the number of children in a Reception, Year 1 or Year 2 class (or a class where most children are aged 5, 6 or 7 years) to 30 children for each teacher.
-Key Stage One appeals are a more limited
+This limits the number of children in a Reception, Year 1 or Year 2 class (or a class where most

-&lt;sup>11 This means after 1 September of the intake year.
+&lt;sup>11 This means after 1 September of the Reception year, even if admission is deferred.